 What are the symptoms?

-People with COVID-19 have had a wide range of symptoms from mild to severe.
-These symptoms may appear two to 14 days after exposure to the virus.
-People with these symptoms or combinations of symptoms may have COVID-19:
+The symptoms can be from mild to very bad.
+These symptoms may start two to 14 days after being around the virus.
+People with one or more of these symptoms may have COVID-19:

 - Repeated shaking with chills.